strontic/strontic.github.io/xcyclopedia/library/fodhelper.exe-4679A1966AABBF229FEC12E3D7A323BD.md

 ## Possible Misuse

 *The following table contains possible examples of `fodhelper.exe` being misused.
-While `fodhelper.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `fodhelper.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --